High Anxiety

-High Anxiety is a 1977 American satirical comedy film produced and directed by Mel Brooks, who also plays the lead.
+High Anxiety is a 1977 American satirical comedy mystery film produced and directed by Mel Brooks, who also plays the lead.
 This is Brooks' first film as a producer and first speaking lead role (his first lead role was in Silent Movie).
-Veteran Brooks ensemble members Harvey Korman, Cloris Leachman, and Madeline Kahn are also featured.
-It is a parody of Freudian therapy and Alfred Hitchcock films.
+Veteran Brooks ensemble members Madeline Kahn, Cloris Leachman, and Harvey Korman are also featured.
+It is a parody of psychoanalysis and Alfred Hitchcock films.

 Plot

 Arriving at LAX, Dr. Richard Thorndyke has several odd encounters (such as a flasher impersonating a police officer, and a passing bus with a full orchestra playing).
-He is taken by his camera-happy driver, Brophy, to the Psycho-Neurotic Institute for the Very, Very Nervous, where he has been hired to replace Dr. Ashley, who died mysteriously (Brophy suspects foul play).
+He is taken by his driver and photographer, Brophy, to the Psycho-Neurotic Institute for the Very, Very Nervous, where he has been hired to replace Dr. Ashley, who died mysteriously—though Brophy suspects foul play.
 Upon his arrival, Thorndyke is greeted by the staff, Dr. Philip Wentworth, Dr. Charles Montague, and Nurse Charlotte Diesel.
 Thorndyke also reunites with Professor Vicktor Lillolman, a past mentor now employed by the institute.
+Thorndyke suffers from "high anxiety", which is not helped by the fact that the institute is on the top of an oceanside cliff, though Lillolman offers to help him through it.

 Later, Thorndyke hears strange noises coming from Diesel's room and he and Brophy go to investigate.
-Diesel claims it was the TV, but it was actually a passionate session of BDSM with Montague.
+Diesel claims it was the TV, but it was actually a passionate session of S&M with Montague.
 The next morning, Thorndyke is alerted by a light shining through his window, coming from the violent ward.
 Montague takes Thorndyke to the light's source, the room of patient Arthur Brisbane, who thinks he is a Cocker Spaniel.

 Wentworth wants to leave the institute, arguing with Diesel.
 After she lets him go, he drives home, but the radio is rigged to blast deafening rock music.
 He is trapped in his car, his ears hemorrhage, and he dies from a stroke, aggravated by the loud music.

 Thorndyke and Brophy travel to San Francisco, where Thorndyke is to speak at a psychiatric convention.
-He checks into the Hyatt Regency San Francisco, where, much to his chagrin as a sufferer of "high anxiety", he is assigned a top floor room, mysteriously changed reservation by "Mr. MacGuffin".
+He checks into the Hyatt Regency San Francisco, where much to his chagrin, he is assigned a top-floor room, his reservation mysteriously changed by "Mr. MacGuffin".
 Thorndyke pesters the bellboy with repeated requests for a newspaper, wanting to look in the obituaries for information about Wentworth's demise.
 He then takes a shower, during which the bellboy enters and, in a frenzy, mimics stabbing Thorndyke with the paper while screaming, "Here's your paper!
 Happy now?!
 Happy?"
 The paper's ink runs down the drain.